Nick Kokonas

-Nick Kokonas is an American restaurant executive and author.
+Nick Kokonas is an American restaurant businessman and author.

 Early life and education

-Born and raised in Chicago, Kokonas graduated from Colgate University with a degree in philosophy.
+Born and raised in Northbrook IL, only child of Greek parents, Kokonas graduated from Colgate University with a degree in philosophy.

 Career

-Prior to meeting Grant Achatz and forming their business partnership, Kokonas was the owner of a derivatives trading firm for 10 years, and was an investor and entrepreneur.
+Prior to meeting Grant Achatz and forming their business partnership, Kokonas was the owner of a financial firm for 10 years, and was an investor and entrepreneur.

 Kokonas's restaurants Next, Alinea, and The Aviary served as a testing and development ground for his proprietary ticketing system called Tock.
 Kokonas's system allows for dynamic pricing for restaurant tickets/reservations.
 Some of the earliest adopters include, Thomas Keller's The French Laundry and Per Se and Daniel Patterson's Coi.
+In 2021 Tock was acquired by Squarespace for over $400 million.

+Alinea has been named the best restaurant in North America by publications as diverse as Gourmet Magazine, the World's 50 Best, and Trip Advisor.
+Next, a shape-shifting restaurant with new menus every 3 or 4 months, won a James Beard award for Best New Restaurant in America and was given a 4-star rating from the Chicago Tribune for each of 21 different menus.

+Kokonas has been a frequent and often cited guest on podcasts including the Tim Ferriss Show, where his first appearance was the top listened to show for that year.

 Personal life

 Kokonas and his wife, Dagmara, have two sons.